simopt-admin/simopt/README.md

           <td>  </td>
         </tr>
     </table>
 5. Change factors associated with the problem and model as necessary.
 6. All problems with unique factors must have unique names, i.e., no two problems can have the same name, but different factors.
-If you want to use the same problem twice for a solver but with different problem or model factors, make sure you change the name of the problem - the last problem factor - accordingly.
+If you want to use the same problem twice for a solver but with different problem or model factors, make sure you change the name of the problem accordingly.
+This name will appear in the queue within the workspace below.
 7. The number of macroreplications can be modified in the top-left corner.
 The default is 10.
 8. Select the "Add **problem-solver pair**" button, which only appears when a solver and problem is selected.
 The **problem-solver pair** will be added in the "Queue of **problem-solver pair**s."

+#### 2. Loading a **problem-solver pair** from a file
+Instead of creating a **problem-solver pair** from scratch, you can load one from a \*.pickle file:
+1. In the top left corner, click "Load a **problem-solver pair**".
+Your file system will pop up, and you can navigate to and select an appropriate \*.pickle file.
+The GUI will throw an error if the selected file is not a \*.pickle file.
+2. Once a **problem-solver pair** object is loaded, it will be added to the "Queue of **problem-solver pair**s".
+3. The Run and Post-Process buttons will be updated to accurately reflect whether the **problem-solver pair** has already been run and/or post-processed.

-#### Creating a **problem-solver group**
+#### 3. Creating a **problem-solver group**
 Currently, **problem-solver group**s can only be created within the GUI or command line; they cannot be loaded from a file.

-You can create a **problem-solver group** in two ways.
-The first is a "Cross-Design **problem-solver group**" that uses the default factors for a list of compatible problems and solvers.
-The second is creating a partial list of **problem-solver pair**s by selecting those from the "Queue of **problem-solver pair**s" and then clicking the "Make a **problem-solver group**" button.
-This will complete the cross-design for the partial list and create a new row in the "Queue of **problem-solver group**s".

-By cross-designing a **problem-solver pair**, you can add a new item to the "Queue of **problem-solver group**s".
+You can create a **problem-solver group** and add a new item to the "Queue of **problem-solver group**s" in two ways.
+The first is a quick grouping of problems and solvers that are compatible with their default factors: of problems and solvers with their default factors.
-1. Click the "Cross-Design **problem-solver group**" button.
+1. Click the "Create a **problem-solver group**" button.
 2. Check the compatibility of the Problems and Solvers being selected.
 Note that solvers with deterministic constraint type can not handle problems with stochastic constraints (e.g., ASTRO-DF cannot be run on FACSIZE-2).
 3. Specify the number of macroreplications - the default is 10.
 4. Click "Confirm Cross-Design **problem-solver group**."
 5. The pop-up window will disappear, and the **problem-solver pair**s frame will automatically switch to the "Queue of **problem-solver group**s".
 6. To exit out of the **problem-solver group** pop-up without creating a **problem-solver group**, click the red "x" in the top-left corner of the window.

+The second is converting a list of **problem-solver pair**s into a **problem-solver group** by a cross-design:
+1. Select the **problem-solver pair**s of interest from the "Queue of **problem-solver pair**s".
+2. Clicking the "Convert to a **problem-solver group**" button.
+This will complete the cross-design for the partial list and create a new row in the "Queue of **problem-solver group**s".

-### Run a **problem-solver pair** or a **problem-solver group**
+### Running a **problem-solver pair** or a **problem-solver group**
 To run a **problem-solver pair** or a **problem-solver group**, click the "Run" button in the "Queue of **problem-solver pair**s" or "Queue of **problem-solver group**s".
 Once the **problem-solver pair** or **problem-solver group** has been run, the "Run" button becomes disabled.
 **Note:** Running a **problem-solver pair** can take anywhere from a couple of seconds to a couple of minutes depending on the **problem-solver pair** and the number of macroreplications.

 ### Post-Processing and Post-Normalization
 Post-processing happens before post-normalizing and after the run is complete.
 You can specify the number of post-replications and the (proxy) optimal solution or function value.
 After post-normalization is complete, the Plotting window appears.
-To exit out of the Post-Process/ Normalize pop-up without post-processing or post-normalizing, click the red "x" in the top-left corner of the window.
+To exit out of the Post-Process/Normalize pop-up without post-processing or post-normalizing, click the red "x" in the top-left corner of the window.

 #### - **problem-solver pair**
 **problem-solver pair**s can be post-processed from the "Queue of **problem-solver pair**s" tab by clicking "Post-Process."
 Adjust Post-Processing factors as necessary.
-Only **problem-solver pair**s that have already been run and have not yet been post-processed can be post-processed.
+Only **problem-solver pair**s that have already been run can be post-processed.
 After post-processing, click the "Post-Normalize by Problem" tab to select which **problem-solver pair**s to post-normalize together.
 * Only **problem-solver pair**s with the same problem can be post-normalized together.
 * Once all **problem-solver pair**s of interest are selected, click the "Post-Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post-Normalize tab).
-* Update any values necessary and click "Post-Normalize" when the **problem-solver pair**s are ready to be post-normalized.
+* In the new pop-up form, update any values necessary and click "Post-Normalize" when the **problem-solver pair**s are ready to be post-normalized.

 #### - **problem-solver group**
 **problem-solver group**s are post-processed and post-normalized at the same time.
-* Click the "Post-Process" button for the specific **problem-solver group**, then change any values necessary, then click "Post-Process".
+In the "Queue of **problem-solver group**s" tab, click the "Post-Process" button for the specific **problem-solver group**, then change any values necessary, then click "Post-Process".

-### Plotting **problem-solver pair**s
+### Plotting
-The Plotting page is the same for both **problem-solver pair**s and **problem-solver group**s.
-Currently, multiple **problem-solver pair**s with the same problem can be plotted together, and any problem-solver pair from a single **problem-solver group** can be plotted together in Solvability Profiles, Difference Plots, and Area Scatter Plots.
-To return to the main page, click the red "x" in the top-left corner of the window.
+The Plotting page is identical for both **problem-solver pair**s and **problem-solver group**s.
+Currently, multiple **problem-solver pair**s with the same problem can be plotted together, and any problem-solver pair from a single **problem-solver group** can be plotted together:
 1. On the left side, select one or more problems from the problem list.
 2. Select solvers from the solver list.
 3. On the right side, select a plot type and adjust plot parameters and settings.